Home Collections Top Pharma Mutual Funds in India 2025: Returns Calculation, Factors to Consider & More

 • Potential for High Returns: Given their high-risk-high-reward nature, the best pharma sector mutual funds can yield significant returns during bullish market phases.
 Investing in a growing sector may further amplify returns, making these funds suitable for wealth multiplication within an approximate 3-year time horizon.

 • Sectoral Impact on Growth: The best pharma MF, being sectoral, contributes to the development of the pharmaceutical sector and the nation’s economy.
-However, their performance can be influenced by government policies, emphasizing the importance of strategic entry and exit points.
+However, their performance can be influenced by government policies, emphasising the importance of strategic entry and exit points.

 • Tax Implications: The tax structure for pharma funds mirrors that of other equity funds.
 No taxation is levied on long-term gains below ₹1 lakh, but amounts exceeding this threshold face a 10% tax.
 Equity funds do not benefit from indexation.
 15% tax rate on short-term gains.